Search

 • Wear safety glasses or goggles, or a face shield (with safety glasses or goggles).

-• Wear a dust respirator for dusty operations.
+• Wear a respirator for dusty operations.

 • Make sure the sander is switched "OFF" before connecting the power supply.

-• Adjust sanding belt tension to keep the belt running true and at the same speed as pulley drum.
+• Adjust sanding belt tension to keep the belt running true and at the same speed as the pulley drum.

 • Secure the sanding belt in the direction shown on the belt and the machine.